data-pup/rustc-bug-report/bug-report.md

 thread 'rustc' panicked at 'Box<Any>', librustc_errors/lib.rs:543:9
 ```

+This panic will occur for other adapters, like `take(n)`.
+After commenting out
-After commenting out the `skip(1)` line, the compiler does not panic, and only
+the `skip(1)` line, the compiler does not panic. and only this output is seen
-this output is seen after trying to compile:
+after trying to compile:

 ```
 error[E0433]: failed to resolve.
 Use of undeclared type or module `std`